 Members and eligible dependents, (children to age 19 or up to age 25 if they are full-time students).

-The Fund offers many options: Vision Screening of Long Island, General Vision Services (GVS), Vision Care Centers, and Raymond Opticians for all retired members and their eligible dependents.
+The Fund offers many options: Vision Screening, General Vision Services (GVS), Vision Care Centers, and Raymond Opticians for all retired members and their eligible dependents.